The First Giving Circle

 At the first meeting, 100 women attended and each of these women wrote a $100 check.
 After the meeting, $10,000 was donated to a local organization to purchase 300 cribs for expecting mothers.
 Since then, the founding chapter has grown to over 200 members and they have inspired women all over the country to start local chapters as well as chapters for men.

 Our First Chapter

-100+ Women Who Care Vigo County was established after a few women heard about the success of the nearby Bloomington, Indiana chapter.
-In fall 2012, Saint Mary-of-the-Woods President Dottie King called a group of female leaders together to discuss ways to expand upon a Women of Influence awards program already in existence.
-The 100+ Women Who Care idea was discussed and was thought to be a great way to expand the efforts of the Women of Influence in Vigo County.
-Beth Tevlin, Executive Director of the Wabash Valley Community Foundation, indicated that the Community Foundation would be pleased to serve as the administrative home of the 100+ Women Who Care Vigo County.
-Teresa Exline and Beth Tevlin headed the formation of a steering committee for the organization and set a goal of recruiting enough members to begin meeting in February 2013.
+100+ Women Who Care Vigo County was established after Teresa Exline shared information about the success of the nearby Bloomington, Indiana chapter, and suggested starting a Vigo County version during a meeting a female leaders called together by Saint Mary-of-the-Woods President Dottie King.
+After the meeting, Beth Tevlin, Executive Director of the Wabash Valley Community Foundation, approached Teresa and indicated that the Community Foundation would be pleased to serve as the administrative home of the 100+ Women Who Care Vigo County.
+Teresa and Beth decided to co-found the organization and formed a steering committee.
+They set a goal of recruiting enough members to begin meeting in February 2013.